Shujaat123/AFP-LSE/README.md

 # Feature Extraction
 The CKSAAP encoding scheme reflects the amino acid pair information in small and large range with in the peptides depending upon the value of k(gap).

-The encoding scheme is utilized from iFeature web server [1] using following download link:
+The encoding scheme is utilized from iFeature web server [2], using the following download link:
 (https://github.com/Superzchen/iFeature)
 The CKSAAP feature descriptors can be extracted using the command: